 Employment data for post-graduation metrics comes from Florida's participation in the State Wage Interchange System (SWIS) which is a data sharing agreement among individual State Unemployment Insurance Agencies (SUIAs) to share wage data for individuals whose employers pay Unemployment Insurance (UI).
-The Florida Department of Economic Opportunity (DEO) is able to access the UI wages in SWIS.
-The Board office has a data sharing agreement with DEO in which DEO provides aggregated data about the system's graduates to the Board Office of Data & Analytics (ODA).
+Both the Florida Department of Economic Opportunity (DEO) and Florida Education and Training Placement Information Program (FETPIP) are able to access the UI wages in SWIS.
+The Board office has a data sharing agreements in which either DEO or FETPIP provides aggregated data about the system's graduates to the Board Office of Data & Analytics (ODA).
 It is important to note that the SWIS agreement prohibits reporting individual level data, so the data that ODA receives from DEO is aggregated.
-This means that DEO is largely responsible for the analytics and quality assurance work for the employment data.
+This means that DEO/FETPIP are largely responsible for the analytics and quality assurance work for the employment data.
 As a result, Board staff's ability to respond to additional stakeholder questions about post-graduation metrics is significantly limited.
 The primary business rules for the employment data are as follows:

-- 1. ODA provides DEO with the Social Security numbers needed for the PBF metrics and DEO finds all the associated wage records in SWIS.
+- 1. ODA provides DEO/FETPIP with the Social Security numbers needed for the PBF metrics and DEO/FEPIP finds all the associated wage records in SWIS.
 It is important to note that the UI employment data does not include individuals who are self-employed, temporarily employed, employed by a church or association of churches, employed by the military or federal government, or those without a valid Social Security number.
 Invalid SSNs include: alpha character, dash, asterisk, slash, null, starts with 000, 666 or 899+. - 2.
-ODA provides DEO with the business rules for the match.
+ODA provides DEO/FETPIP with the business rules for the match.
 Both of PBF's post-graduation metrics include wage data for only the first year after graduation.
 Tables 1-2 below shows how ODA aligns academic semesters and fiscal quarters.
 Students who graduate in the spring and summer semesters enter the workforce in the middle of a fiscal quarter, so these graduates are given a fifth fiscal quarter.
 To provide a specific example, the wages for the Spring 2018 graduates were based on data from the second fiscal quarter of 2019.

-JAN FEB MAR APR MAY ' JUN JUL AL JG SEPT OCT NOV DEC ACADEMIC SEMESTER ACADEMIC SEMESTER ACADEMIC SEMESTER SPRING SUMMER FALL 1 st F iscal Qua rter 2 nd Fiscal Quarter 3 rd Fiscal Quarter rter 4 th Fiscal Quarter JAN-MAR А PR-JU JN JUL- -SEP OCT-DEC 2
+0 - JAN FEB MAR APR MAY JUN JUL AU g sept OCT NOV DEC ACADEMIC SEMESTER CADEMIC SEMESTE R ACADEMIC SEMESTER S SUMMER FALL 1 st Fiscal Qu arter 2 nd Fisc cal Qu uarter 3 rd Fi 3 rd Fiscal Quarter 4 th Fiscal Quarter JAN-MAR APR- PR-JUI JUN JUL L-SEP OCT-DEC